jonathanglasmeyer/ai-analysis-for-lichess/server/README.md

 - `PORT`: Port for the server (default: 3001)
 - `ANTHROPIC_API_KEY`: Your Anthropic API key for AI analysis
+- `CHESS_GPT_API_KEY`: API key for authenticating requests from the extension

 ## Troubleshooting

 ### API Key Issues
 If you see authentication errors in the logs, check that your Anthropic API key is correctly set in the `.env` file on the server.

+### Authentication Issues
+If you see 401 Unauthorized errors:
+1. Verify that the API key in the extension (`background.ts`) matches the one on the server
+2. Check that the Authorization header is correctly formatted as `Bearer YOUR_API_KEY`
+3. Run `setup-api-key.sh` again to reset the API key on the server

 ### Connection Issues
 If the extension cannot connect to the server, verify: